Dntfreitas/HOSA/docs/source/api.rst

 API Reference
 =============

-The HOSA library is split into three modules:
+The HOSA library is split into five modules:

-* ``Hosa.Models.CNN.cnn_models``: for implementing classification and regression models using Convolutional Neural Networks (CNN).
+* :py:mod:`hosa.optimization`—for implementing the HOSA.
-* ``Hosa.Models.CNN.cnn_models``: for implementing classification and regression models using Convolutional Neural Networks (CNN).
+* :py:mod:`hosa.models.cnn`—for implementing classification and regression models using Convolutional Neural Networks (CNN).
-* ``Hosa.Models.RNN.rnn_models``: for implementing classification and regression models using Recurrent Neural Network (RNNs).
+* :py:mod:`hosa.models.rnn`—for implementing classification and regression models using Recurrent Neural Network (RNNs).
-* ``Hosa.Callbacks``: for implementing early stopping callbacks for halting the model's training.
+* :py:mod:`hosa.callbacks`—for implementing early stopping callbacks for halting the model's training.
+* :py:mod:`hosa.helpers`—for implementing helper functions for the package.

 HOSA
 ----

-.. automodule:: hosa.Optimization
+.. automodule:: hosa.optimization

 Models
 ------